 Walking with rhinos… In the first place, how cool sounds that!?
 We never thought we’d have the chance to get up that close and personal with the most majestic and endangered creatures on the planet.
 During our overland camping tour with Acacia Africa, we were lucky enough to meet them in Zimbabwe.
-More specific in Matopos National Park one of the country’s best-kept secrets.
+More specifically in Matopos National Park one of the country’s best-kept secrets.
 Believe us, a once-in-a-lifetime experience you don’t want to miss!

 Matopos National Park

 We have been on many safaris, but this one was by far the most unique one.
-The “walking with rhinos” experience was part of our overland camping tour with Acacia Africa and is truly a must do for everyone.
+The “walking with rhinos” experience was part of our overland camping tour with Acacia Africa and is truly a must-do for everyone.
 It felt like a detective story, a thriller, and a romance, all in one.
 It’s hard to describe, being so close and personal with these massive and wild creatures, was such a unique and unforgettable moment.
 A moment of full adrenaline, silence, trying to breathe normally and thinking the whole time WOW, WOW, WOW.
 Especially, our encounter with a 9-day-old baby rhino and its mom standing only a few meters in front of us will be a memory that will last forever.

 ‣ Watch the video: Zimbabwe: travel movie